 “It’s the plaintiff’s burden to prove the defendant is negligent, and the defendant’s burden to prove the negligence of the plaintiff,” adds Michael J. Epstein, who litigates personal injury cases at The Epstein Law Firm in Rochelle Park.
-“So whoever is saying someone else is negligent has the burden of proof.”
+“So, whoever is saying someone else is negligent has the burden of proof.”

 In other words, you may only recover under New Jersey’s modified comparative negligence if you were less than 50 percent to blame.
-This is what “modified” comparative negligence means; in a “pure” comparative negligence state (such as New York), you can recover some damages, even if you were 99 percent at-fault.
+This is what “modified comparative negligence” means; in a “pure comparative negligence” state (such as New York), you can recover some damages, even if you were 99 percent at-fault.

 “Guy gets out of his car at a supermarket; there’s ice and snow on the pavement; it hasn’t snowed in two days, but did the three days before that, so there was melting and refreezing.
 As he’s walking in, he goes down on black ice and breaks his ankle.
 He alleges the supermarket and/or the plow people were negligent.
 The supermarket says, ‘Hey, Joe Smith, it’s the dead of winter and you should have been more careful.
 There was a huge snowstorm, so what do you expect us to do?’”

 “So, let’s say it’s, ‘Defendant, you’re 80 percent; plaintiff you’re 20 percent.’
-The damages are $500,000, and the plaintiff recovers half-a-million, less 20 percent, so a $400,000 judgment,” Epstein concludes.
+The damages are $500,000, and the plaintiff recovers half-a-million, minus 20 percent, so a $400,000 judgment,” Epstein concludes.

 How a Good Personal Injury Lawyer Can Help